dotnet-ad/Xamarin.Plugins/PdfRasterizer/README.md

 * Adding custoization for generation location.
 * Adding more document meta-data (with maybe the original document available too)
 * Adding PDF drawing generation functionality (*iOS and Android only*)
+* Adding ability to clear a rendered pdf
 * Creating a Xamarin.Forms SimplePdfViewer

 ### Contributors